Full question:

 Answer:

-The U.S. Department of Education uses a need analysis formula set by Congress, along with the information reported on the application to calculate an expected family contribution.
-The expected family contribution measures the family's financial strength to pay for college, and is used by schools to determine the eligibility for federal student aid during one school year.
-The expected family contribution is not the amount that a family will have to pay for college nor is it the amount of federal student aid that the student will receive.
-It is a number used by the school to calculate the amount that the family will be expected to pay for college and the amount of federal student aid the student is eligible to receive.
-Your sister's eligibility for aid depends on her expected family contribution.
+Emancipation applies only to minors.
+For federal student aid, the U.S. Department of Education uses a need analysis formula set by Congress, along with the information provided in the application, to calculate an expected family contribution (EFC).
+This EFC assesses the family's financial strength to pay for college and helps schools determine eligibility for federal student aid for one school year.
+It is important to note that the EFC is not the actual amount a family will pay for college or the amount of federal student aid a student will receive.
+Instead, it serves as a guideline for calculating the expected financial contribution and aid eligibility.
+Your sister's aid eligibility depends on her expected family contribution.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.